TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

   */
 ```

-We don't want such a code in our code base.
+We want to avoid such a code in our code base.
 We don't want to think about these situations either:

 ```bash
 vendor/bin/swiss-knife check-conflicts src tests
 ```

-Add this commands to your CI and forget.
+Add the command to your CI and forget.

 <br>

-### 6. Spot too long files
+### 6. Spot too-long files

-This is not very common use case, but it might come handy.
-When our developers or contributors run Windows, the tested fixture file name is nested and descriptive, it might crash on file length.
+This is not an everyday use case, but it might be helpful.
+When our developers or contributors run Windows, the tested fixture file name is nested and descriptive; it might crash on file length.

 If you've experienced this before, this command will save you before merge: